 The district features:

-- Nine high schools (including 2 high school CLCs)
+- Nine high schools (including two high school CLCs)

-- Nine middle schools (including 6 middle school CLCs)
+- Nine middle schools (including six middle school CLCs)

-- 31 elementary schools (including 21 elementary school CLCs)
+- Thirty-nine elementary schools (including 21 elementary school CLCs)

 Akron Public Schools offers unique programs designed for every student.